mattSutton462/WalS/README.md

-# WalS
+w# WalS

 ### Abstract:
 * For all you aspiring coding cooks out there, this is the programming language for you!
 Our code defines tokens for various cooking-related actions and then processes that input text to parse and evaluate expressions.

 ### Token Definitions:
-* FLOAT: matches any floating-point number.
-* INT: matches any sequence of digits.
-* ADD: matches with the addition operator "+".
-* SLICE: matches with the subtraction operator "-".
-* MIX: matches with the multiplication operator "*".
-* FOLD: matches with the division operator "/".
-* PREHEAT: matches with left parenthesis "(".
-* OVEN: matches with the right parenthesis ")".
 * ID: matches any sequence of letters or underscores starting with a letter or underscore.
+* NUMBER matches with any number
+* STRING: matches with any string definition
+* ARRAY: matches with any array declaration
+* ADD: matches with the addition operator "+"
+* SLICE: matches with the subtraction operator "-"
+* MIX: matches with the multiplication operator "*"
+* FOLD: matches with the division operator "/"
+* PREHEAT: matches with left parenthesis "("
+* OVEN: matches with right parenthesis ")"
+* EQ: matches with "=="
+* NEQ: matches with "!="
+* LT: matches with "<"
+* LTE: matches with "<="
+* GT: matches with ">"
+* GTE: matches with ">="
+* AND: matches with "&&"
+* OR: matches with "||"
+* NOT: matches with "!"
+* IF: matches with "if"
+* ELSE: matches with "else"
+* THEN: matches with "then"
+* WHILE: matches with "while"
+* FOR: matches with "for"
+* DO: matches with "do"
+* TO: matches with "to"
+* INCREMENT: matches with "++"
+* DECREMENT: matches with "--"
+* ASSIGN: matches with "ASSIGN"
+* PRINT: matches with "PRINT"
+* BOOLEAN: matches with "true|false"

 ### Parser Definition Example:
 * yacc.py uses a tuple ‘p’ containing the components of the matches rule: